Reviewed by the NCKLS Executive Committee – May 31, 2018

 Program activities include:

 - Support to libraries to encourage and plan for regularly scheduled programs for children and/or teens.
-This includes training, regional workshops and programming kits for all ages.
+This includes training, regional workshops and materials for all ages.

 - Distribution of summer reading materials and hosting an annual workshop in cooperation with other regional library systems.